uwctri/FormFill/README.md

 ## Configuration

 Core configuration consists of selecting an active instrument, source file (a PDF stored on the redcap server), a CSS selector for the action button (i.e. Send Fax, Send Email, Download), destination information (i.e. email, phone number), and the source/target pairs for each item to be filled on the PDF.

 ## Call Outs

-* PDF Radio and dropdowns are not supported at this time.
+* PDF Radios and dropdowns are not supported

-* All dates are formatted m/d/y

 * We only support one instance of form fill per instrument

-* PDF Checkboxes are supported, their data should be sourced from an text, note, or calc field.
-Each checkbox on the PDF should be indivudually named and data loaded for each.